dunhamsteve/newt/README.md

 v1 of cases requires a constructor and vars, var, or default.

 ### Main

-- [ ] flag for debug?
+- [x] flag for debug?

 ### Data

 - [x] typecheck `plus`
-- [ ] don't leave extra "Axiom" entries for incomplete `data` (switch to a map or drop the order)
+- [x] don't leave extra "Axiom" entries for incomplete `data` (switch to a map or drop the order)
 - [ ] Check types when declaring data (collect telescope and check final type against type constructor)
 - [ ] Learn stuff like `n = S k` in case trees.
-  - Need test case
+  - Need test case, but existing plus case fails unification if we try.
+  - I guess I need to let these pattern vars unify/match and learn equalities
-  - If this is all var = tm, I could mutate the local env (Would it need to be `let` to be used in unification?)
+  - If this is all var = tm, I could mutate the local env, so var is now a let.
+(Would it need to be `let` to be used in unification?)
   - I could subst into something (environment / goal?)
   - I could carry around extra stuff for unification
   - With names, I could dump a `let` into the env
 - [ ] Handle default cases (non-constructor)
 - [ ] When we do impossible, take agda approach
 - [ ] test cases.
 Maybe from pi-forall
+- [ ] coverage checking
+- [ ] case tree builder

 ### Primitives